Arianna J. King

 Urbanist • Ethnographer • Educator

-Cities • People • Infrastructure • Space • Practice
+Cities • People • Infrastructure • Technology • Space • Practice

-As an interdisciplinary social scientist, I bring together insights from sociology, anthropology, geography, African studies, and architecture to understand the complex relationship between people and places.
-Through ethnographic research, I dive deep into the sociocultural fabric of urban communities in Sub-Saharan Africa, documenting how ordinary people adapt to and participate in shaping the evolving cityscapes around them.
+As a researcher and educator, I bring together insights from anthropology, sociology, geography, African studies, and architecture to think through the complex relationships between people and cities.
+Using ethnographic and human-centered fieldwork methodologies, I dive deep into the sociocultural fabric of urban communities in Sub-Saharan Africa, documenting how ordinary people adapt to and participate in shaping ever evolving cityscapes.

 My work reveals the often-invisible ways that top-down decisions ripple through communities, affecting everything from social interactions and economic opportunities to cultural practices and spatial agency.
-I'm particularly drawn to moments of transition—when new infrastructures and technologies impact familiar spaces, creating new patterns and possibilities for urban life.
+I'm particularly drawn to moments of transition—when new infrastructures, mobilities and technologies impact familiar spaces, creating new patterns and possibilities for urban life.

 What drives my research: